Emmett-Kogan/TVMaestro/README.md

 1. Designed, and implemented a universal remote to facilitate IR communications between TVMaestro and the target TV as well as developed an interace to calibrate the remote to a TV's remote, and then replay those signals back to the TV.
 2. Accomplished building and deploying a tv-commercial detection model on the collected dataset.
 ![tv-commercial detection](https://raw.githubusercontent.com/Emmett-Kogan/TVMaestro/master/tvCommercialDetection.png "tv-commercial detection")
+3. Continued development of companion application such as refining the different pages of the app (connect and schedule) and developing the bluetooth connection code.
 ### Current Tasks:
 1. Design Prototype - need to progress on git issues/main things to get done
 2. Desgin Presentation - need to consider how we will present our work and prepare these (towards the end of break)